-Britain’s Boris Johnson comes to America to push for ambitious climate commitments — and to make nice with Biden
+U.K’s Boris Johnson comes to America to push for climate commitments — and make nice with Biden

 For its part, Britain has announced ambitious climate targets for 2030 and 2035 to help achieve net zero by 2050.

-A recent report by Climate Action Tracker found Britain to be among a handful of countries where the overall climate action was “nearly sufficient” to meet the Paris agreement’s 1.5C temperature limit (the report found that only Gambia was doing what was needed to meet that target.)
-But it noted that there is a “large gap” between its targets and levels of action.
+A recent report by the Climate Action Tracker found Britain to be among a handful of countries where the overall climate commitment was “nearly sufficient” to meet the Paris agreement’s 1.5C temperature limit (the report found that only Gambia was doing what was needed to meet that target.)
+But it noted that there is a “large gap” between Britain’s targets and levels of action.

 To meet its high goals, British citizens will need to make major changes to the way they heat their homes; how many electric cars they buy; and how they farm and protect peatlands.
-Britain has yet to announce details on these fronts.
+Britain has yet to announce details on those fronts.

-Meanwhile, calls are growing from the smaller nations that have contributed little to climate change but are grappling with its most catastrophic effects — as seen by the impassioned pleas in the closed-door U.N. meeting on Monday that Johnson led.
+Meanwhile, calls are growing from the smaller nations that have contributed little to climate change but are grappling with its most catastrophic effects — as seen by the impassioned pleas in the closed-door U.N. meeting that Johnson led Monday.

-Ultimately, these leaders said, the fate of small, vulnerable nations is tied to the scale and speed of decisions made by the world’s biggest emitters.
-The same emitters that, so far, have failed to collectively put the world on target to hit the goals set in Paris and have failed to adequately provide funding they promised to help poorer countries deal with climate change.
+Ultimately, these leaders said, the fate of small, vulnerable nations is tied to the scale and speed of decisions made by the world’s biggest emitters — the same emitters that, so far, have failed to collectively put the world on target to hit the goals set in Paris and to adequately provide the funding they promised to help poorer countries deal with climate change.

 “Today, the ark for the world will not be built with wood, but with policy changes that transform our economies and our world,” said Marshall Islands President David Kabua.